| |

 They need to start to automate that sequence in a happy context.

-Must-Try Anger Management Activities for Kids to Practice with your Calm Down Cards
+Must-Try Anger Management Activities for Kids to Practice with Your Calm Down Cards:

-1. Ask Mommy for help
+1. Ask Mom/Dad/Caregiver for help

 Exercises that help us relax (breathing exercises):